Our Presentation

 65 Gallon Vertical Plastic Water Storage Tank:

-• This 65 gallon fresh water storage tank is designed for storage of potable water.• 65 gallon CRMI water tank is manufactured from Food and Drug Administration approved and compliant linear polyethylene with U.V. inhibitors and designed for the containment of liquids of up to 1.0 specific gravity.
+65 gallon CRMI water tank is manufactured from Food and Drug Administration approved and compliant linear polyethylene with U.V. inhibitors and designed for the containment of liquids of up to 1.0 specific gravity.

-• Tank features a vented lid and comes standard with female threaded inlet/outlets
+Tank features a vented lid and comes standard with female threaded inlet/outlets

-• 65 Gallon water storage tank can be ordered in green or black polyethylene plastic
+65 Gallon water storage tank can be ordered in green or black polyethylene plastic

 Water Tanks are for storage and are not designed to be pressurized.
 Tanks are designed for water storage use only.